DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Introduction

 In this paper, we introduce DriveGPT4, an interpretable end-to-end autonomous driving system that utilizes large language models.
-DriveGPT4 takes as input a video sequence captured by a front-view RGB camera, along with the vehicle's historical control signals.
-It can then predict the control signal for the next step.
+The digit ``4'' in the system name represents multimodality, similar to that of MiniGPT4 \cite{zhu2023minigpt}.
+DriveGPT4 takes as input a video sequence captured by a front-view monocular RGB camera, and then predicts the control signal for the next step (i.e., vehicle speed and turning angle).
 At the same time, human users can converse with DriveGPT4, which can provide natural language responses, such as describing the vehicle's actions and explaining the reasoning behind its behavior.
-To train DriveGPT4 to communicate like a human, we follow LLaVA \citep{liu2023visual} and create a visual instruction tuning dataset based on the BDD-X dataset \citep{kim2018textual} using ChatGPT.
+To train DriveGPT4 to communicate like a human, we follow LLaVA \cite{liu2023visual} and create a visual instruction tuning dataset based on the BDD-X dataset \cite{kim2018textual} using ChatGPT.
 The contributions of this paper are summarized as follows: